-Bamboo is one of the most versatile plants which was and still being used in many countries, particularly in Asia.
-In fact, the history of people cultivating it can be traced back in China 7,000 years ago.
-As early as 16th-11th century BC, it was used for basic needs such as food, clothing, housing, transportation, weapons, and even as musical instruments.
+Bamboo is one of the most versatile plants which was and is still being used in many countries, particularly in Asia.
+In fact, the history of people cultivating it can be traced back to China 7,000 years ago.
+As early as the 16th-11th century BC, it was used for basic needs such as food, clothing, housing, transportation, weapons, and even as musical instruments.
 When paper was invented, it became a popular writing medium.
 Indeed, Bamboo was a significant part of the lives of ancient Chinese people.
-No wonder, in the traditional Chinese culture, it has become a symbol of Oriental beauty as it represents character of moral integrity, modesty, and loyalty.
+No wonder, in the traditional Chinese culture, it has become a symbol of Oriental beauty as it represents the character of moral integrity, modesty, and loyalty.

 Characteristics of the Bamboo Plant

 Bamboos which belong to the Bambusoideae subfamily of grasses are flowering perennial evergreen plants that are highly sustainable and fast-growing.
 In fact, some species can grow as much as 1 foot per day.
 Bamboo is durable, elastic, and flexible.
 Its stems which are also known as culms are straight and cylinder-formed.
 They can attain heights ranging from 4 to 6 inches in the smallest species, while they can grow up to about 130 feet in large species.
 Culms that are mature usually sprout leaf-bearing branches that are horizontal.
 The narrow leaves on the young culms, on the other hand, usually arise from the stem rings.
 Most bamboo plants flower and produce seeds only after 12 to 120 years’ growth.